If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 This list is getting pretty far outside Savannah, so I’ll end it with a few final suggestions for those who still need more ideas — including one “all-out” option.

-2. TMT Farms in Statesboro hosts a drive-through holiday light display that looks spectacular!
+3. TMT Farms – This farm in Statesboro hosts a popular drive-through holiday light display that looks spectacular!
+It’s free but you can bring canned goods or make donations to local charities

-3. The Cadd Family Light Display is a walk-through holiday light display in Beaufort SC.
+4. The Cadd Family Light Display – This is a walk-through holiday light display that takes place annually in Beaufort SC.
 It’s very festive!
 The lighting displays are synchronized to Christmas music.

 Map of Savannah GA Christmas Lights

-If you’d rather do a guided tour, I highly suggest doing one of the Hop-On/Hop-Off trolley tours.
+If you’d rather go on a guided tour, I highly suggest doing one of the Hop-On/Hop-Off trolley tours.

 I created a one-day Savannah itinerary based on the Old Savannah Tours route, and it covers the majority of the places listed above.